lioliveiraz/VUE__gradDashboard/README.md

 </ul>

 The `server.js` mocks  Express Node.js server.
 It sets a listener on the `4020` portal and runs an authentication process using **JWT**.
-The server gets the client's token and verifies if the user is authenticated for each route except the login page.
+The server gets the client's token and verifies if the user is authenticated for each route except the Login page.
 Also, in this file, the routes are called and assigned to a path.
-In the router files, you can find CRUD operations, such as: adding a new user, authenticating, getting data from the database, etc...
-Since the data is mocked, the database is made with **fs** dependency to read the file and change its content.
+In the router files, you can find CRUD operations, such as: **adding a new user, authenticating, getting data from the database, etc...**  Since the data is mocked, the database is made with **fs** dependency to read the file and change its content.
 The same thing occurs when you retrieve data from the database.

 ```bash
   fs.writeFile("./mock_server/db.json", JSON.stringify(coursesDb), (err, result) => {